collabcloud/project-collabcloud/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-What things you need to install the software and how to install them.
+What things you need to install and run the application
 - Node.js (runtime environment, Node package manager) [node.js](https://nodejs.org/en/download/)
 - PostgreSQL (database server)
   - Linux: